 Working remotely from the beach has always been a possibility in Costa Rica but now it’s becoming more convenient.
 Previously you could stay in Costa Rica as long as your money held out AND you did a border run to renew your tourist visa at least every 90 days.

-Now, if you have income from another country a full year “digital nomad” visa for remote work is on the way.
+Now, if you have income from another country a full year “digital nomad” visa for remote work is available.

 Basically the only requirements are proof of minimum stable income of $US3,000 per month ($4,000 for a family) for the previous year and proof of health insurance for the year you’re applying for.
 There will also be a significant fee for the visa but the amount is yet to be determined and it’s not clear whether it’s an application fee or only charged once you are granted admission.